kumpan/unikorn/content/blog/2020-11-06-the-search-customer-journey.md

 Now you have a solid foundation for your keyword strategy.
 Page by page.
 Tone of voice, keywords, goals with the content and ultimately what to measure and what KPIs to use.

-You can also take this a step further, and build your entire content structure and content plan, based on a keyword strategy that focuses on what content will be the touch points where you meet your customers!
+You can also take this a step further, and build your entire content structure and content plan, based on a keyword strategy that focuses on what content will be the touch points where you meet your customers.

-Because a more relevant and intuitive content structure that delights your users, will make them trust you more and eventually buy more often from you.
-And as we say: happy users - happy search engine and happy search engine ranking your content gives a happy business!
+Because, a more relevant and intuitive content structure that delights your users, will make them trust you more and eventually buy more often from you.
+And as we say: happy users - happy search engine, and happy search engine ranking your content - happy business!

 ## Awareness